 Trigeneration, also known as CCHP, is a system which uses a single fuel to simultaneously generate energy for heating, cooling and electricity.

 The company’s trigeneration plant was commissioned in January 2016.
 It consists of two endothermic engines powered by methane gas that are used to produce electrical energy, thermal energy and cooling energy.
-The electricity produced by the trigeneration plant during 2016 met 80.4% of the Ducati factory’s total demand.
+The electricity produced by the trigeneration plant during 2018 met 84% of the Ducati factory’s total demand.
+The remaining electricity that must be purchased from the network is green energy (in 2018 entirely from wind farms).

-In recognition of the company’s excellent workplace environment and outstanding personnel management, Ducati has been certified as a “Top Employer Italia 2017” for the third year in succession.
-This annual certification is awarded by the Top Employers Institute.
+In recognition of the company’s excellent workplace environment and outstanding personnel management, Ducati has been certified as a “Top Employer Italia 2018” for the fourth year in succession.
+This annual certification is awarded by the Top Employers Institute